dskeff/buildvm/WindowsScripts/README.md

 VMware Workstation Dependencies and vmnet setting
 =================================================

-A. Start VMware Work Station and click Help > About.
+1. Start VMware Work Station and click Help > About.
    Your VMware Workstation must be 12.5.2 or higher.
    If it is not, please procure / upgrade your VMware Workstation

-B. Please make sure that vmrun.exe is available in C:\Program Files (x86)\VMware\VMware VIX.
+2. Please make sure that vmrun.exe is available in C:\Program Files (x86)\VMware\VMware VIX.
    If vmrun is not available, please stop and install it using VMware Workstation software install.

-C. Click on Edit > Preferences and click on Memory.
+3. Click on Edit > Preferences and click on Memory.
 If using 32 GB RAM, change the reserved memory to 28368 KB.

-D. Close existing VM tabs, if any.
+4. Close existing VM tabs, if any.

-E. Close VMware Work Station.
+5. Close VMware Work Station.
 Click File > Exit.

 Unzip the files to a folder of your choice